-Merchandising a store can become challenging, especially when some retailers, such as independent shops, don’t know exactly what “merchandising” means.
-If you don't have a clear definition, it's tough to succeed at merchandising your store and turning a profit.
+Merchandising—the promoting and sale of goods in a store—can become challenging, especially when some retailers such as independent shops don’t know exactly what “merchandising” means in practice.
+If you don't have a clear working definition, it's tough to succeed at merchandising your store and turning a profit.

-While merchandising can be defined using many different terms and strategies, the five rules below can be considered foundational to mastering the art of merchandising, and make good sense for most retailers.
-Consider some statistics about the Millennial and Generation Z shoppers, the new majority:
+While merchandising can be defined in different terms and using various strategies, the five rules below can be considered foundational to mastering the art of merchandising, and make good sense for most retailers.
+Consider some statistics about the millennial and Generation Z shoppers, the future majority of consumers:

 - They prefer merchandising methods that allow them to touch and feel.

 - They often prefer shopping in stores versus online, but only if merchandised in a way that they find appealing.

 - They value merchandising much more than their predecessor generations.

 With this being the case, it makes sense to emphasize and improve merchandising in your store.
 While merchandising has always been important, the new priority being placed on it by these shoppers makes these five rules your new textbook.

 1. Present Merchandise in the Way Customers Want to Buy